Code-Institute-Submissions/pale/README.md

 # Pale

-A website for my own band "pale".
+A website for my band "pale".

 This is a hub for all things going on with pale and is to be used as a major part of our branding.
-Use of monochrome and monospace to portay the sorrow in our music as a website.
+Use of monochrome and monospace to portay the themes that are in our music on our website

-One or two paragraphs providing an overview of your project.

-Essentially, this part is your sales pitch.
+Pale itself is still within its forming peorid of time, we have written 4, 4 track eps which form one album, or cycle, and are about to head into the studio to record.
+We are building up a portfolio of all forms of media (artwork, videos, photoshoots, music), and the website will evolve with our progress.

 ## UX